-Travel – We respectfully ask that any travel outwith the Hospital is kept to a minimum.
-There is free car parking at the House which is available to you for the duration of your stay.
+Travel – There is free car parking at the House which is available to you for the duration of your stay.

 Staff – Are subject to the same temperature and wellness checks, social distancing, wearing of face coverings and enhanced hygiene levels as families.
 We are still providing 24 hour staffing but are operating with a reduced number of people in the House to reduce contact.